Autumn 1968 – Ninth Grade

 “Class, place your fingers on the keys under the paper towel and keep your eyes on the document holder on your left while you type.
 As soon as you hear the bell ring, that means the typewriter carriage is at the end of the line.
 Quickly place your hand on the carriage lever and throw the carriage to the right as quickly as possible.
 Immediately place your hand back on the keys by feel.
 Don’t look at your hands!” said my typing teacher.

 So that is how I learned to type.
-At the end of the ninth grade, I had progressed to 60 words per minute during our daily timings.
-When I became a senior in high school, I took one semester of advanced typing for college and one semester of college-bound shorthand.
+At the end of the ninth grade, I typed 60 words per minute during our daily timings.
+In my senior year in high school, I took one semester of advanced typing for college and one semester of college-bound shorthand.
 At the end of the typing semester, I had progressed to 100 words per minute.

-I received some money for high school graduation and used $50 to buy a solid steel Smith-Corona manual typewriter in a steel carrying case.
-I think it weighed about 20 pounds!
-I used it all through college to type my papers since the college would not accept any handwritten papers.
-It was quite a chore to correct my mistakes before I handed in my paper to the professor.
-I usually chose erasable paper and an eraser pencil.
-Liquid white-out or white-out papers were other options.
-Then after I erased the mistake, it was a challenge to roll the paper around the cylinder and align the paper perfectly in the typewriter to type the correct letter.
-I also had to change the typewriter ribbon when it came to the end of the roll.
+With some gift money for my high school graduation, I bought a $50 Smith-Corona manual typewriter in a steel carrying case weighing about 20 pounds.
+I typed all my papers on it since Ohio State would not accept any handwritten papers.
+It was quite a chore to correct my mistakes with erasable paper and an eraser pencil or liquid white-out.
+After I erased the mistake, I rolled the paper around the cylinder to realign it and typed the correct letter.

 “…this we commanded you, that if any would not work, neither should he eat.”